WillKoehrsen/Data-Analysis/stocker/readme.md

 `from stocker import Stocker`

-Instantiate a stocker object by calling Stocker with a valid stock ticker (a list of all 3100 tickers can be found at data/stock_list.csv):
+Instantiate a stocker object by calling Stocker with a valid stock ticker.
+Stocker uses the WIKI database on Quandl by default and a list of all 3100 tickers in this database can be found at data/stock_list.csv.
+If using one of the tickers in the list, only the ticker symbol needs to be passed.
+If using a stock not on the list, try using a different exchange:

+	# MSFT is in the WIKI database, which is default
-`microsoft = Stocker('MSFT')`
+	microsoft = Stocker(ticker='MSFT')

+	# TECHM is in the NSE database
+	techm = Stocker(ticker='TECHM', exchange='NSE')

 If succesful, you will recieve a message with the date range of data: